Find answers to Pharmacy questions on a variety of topics.

 Is there a specific major the School of Pharmacy wants to see applicants pursuing?

-No, we do not require/prefer students major in a specific bachelor's degree program.
+No, we do not require or prefer students major in a specific bachelor's degree program.
 The important factor is completing the correct prerequisites with a strong GPA.
 You can have the Admissions Office evaluate your transcript by completing the prerequisite worksheet.

 What is the number of applicants, how many are interviewed, and how many seats are available?

-For Fall 2013, the Admissions Office received approximately 846 completed applications, interviewed 314, and the approximate available seats in the class for each year is 100.
+For Fall 2017, the Admissions Office received approximately 505 completed applications, interviewed 227 candidates, and the approximate available seats in the class for each year is 100.

 Can international students apply to Pacific University's School of Pharmacy?